nctu-arch/Estimater/README.md

 Verification with simulation
 --------------------------------
-Benchmark Generator script can be used to generate configurations setting and trigger commands of accelerator layer by layer for different models.
-We can use generated instruction to run an actual accelerator with simulation.
+Benchmark Generator script can be used to generate configurations setting and trigger commands of accelerator for different models layer by layer.
+We can use generated instructions to run an actual accelerator with simulation.

 > Steps to run Benchmark Generator
 1. Transfer model description(Caffee, TensorFlow...etc) to representation of NNVM(.json).